aaa2016/word-generator/README.md

 * number of words to generate
 * minimum and maximum number of syllables per word
 * whether the syllable boundaries should be delineated with a hyphen
+* what delimiter to use for the output list: new line, comma, or tab

 Words will then be generated at random, to fit the chosen syllable structure, eg.:
 * _nakupo_